microsoft/vscode-docs/api/extension-guides/chat.md

 ## Develop a chat extension

-A chat extension is a regular extension that has a dependency on the [Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) and contributes a chat participant.
+A chat extension is an extension that has a dependency on the [Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) and contributes a chat participant.
 You can find details about how to define `extensionDependencies` in the [extension manifest](/api/references/extension-manifest).

 The minimum functionality that is needed for implementing a chat extension is: